tvOS 11: The TidBITS Review ⭐⭐⭐

 Here’s a quick Single Sign-On tip.
 Once you’ve signed in, you may still see lock icons on content in supported apps.
 Ignore them.
 Just play the content anyway, and it should authenticate with your saved login.

 iOS 11 Control Center Remote ⭐⭐⭐⭐⭐ -- The best new Apple TV feature isn’t in tvOS 11, but iOS 11.
 The new customizable Control Center features a built-in Apple TV remote!
-No more fishing for that slippery little remote or hunting for the Remote app.
+No more fishing for that slippery little Siri Remote or hunting for the Remote app.
 Just pull up Control Center from the Lock screen and you have full control over your Apple TV.

 iOS 11 doesn’t include the Apple TV Remote button by default, so you’ll have to add it in Settings > Control Center > Customize Controls.

 Once you’ve done that, tap the Apple TV button in Control Center and use the onscreen remote that appears just like the Apple TV Remote app.
-As a bonus, it seems to connect far quicker than Apple’s remote apps did in iOS 10 and tvOS 10.
+As a bonus, it seems to connect more quickly than Apple’s remote apps did in iOS 10 and tvOS 10.

 The Verdict ⭐⭐⭐ -- There’s nothing really wrong with tvOS 11, but it sure is disappointing.
 There’s so much Apple could do with tvOS, but isn’t, as I discussed in “What’s Coming in tvOS 11” (15 June 2017).